veered/lmtk/README.md

 ## Description

-(TODO: Update README with information about other modes, config profiles, scripting, JS sandbox, and Jupyter integration)
+(TODO: Update README with information about config profiles, scripting, JS sandbox, and Jupyter integration)

 ChatGPT needs a power-user mode. `lmtk` gives you a terminal UI for interacting with ChatGPT and other GPT-based tools.